gretaegan/aviation-glossary/README.md

      - Padding-right: var(bs gutter x, .75rem)
      - Padding-left: var (bs gutter x, .75rem)

+- The footer does not stick to the bottom of the screen on the register page or the dashboard.
+This issue happened at the start of my project and I solved it by adding the following code:

+html, body {
+    height: 100%;
+}

+body {

+    font-family: 'Raleway',sans-serif;
+    padding-top: 60px;
+    display: flex;
+    flex-direction: column;

+  }

+.content {
+    flex: 1 0 auto;
+}

+This code fixed the issue, until now.
+As I am about to reach the submission deadline I do not have time to find the problem and fix it further.

 - When a user tried to edit a definition their was no value in the definition field that appeared in the glossary.
   This was due to a mismatch of input id's on the form, which has since been fixed.

 - Edit and Delete buttons were showing, in the glossary, for all users who were not logged in.
 It is intended that only users who created a definition would be able to see and use these buttons.
 This was fixed by adding a "created_by": to all documents in the database and ensuring that all had a value.

+- As mentioned in the CRUD section, there is a bug with my redirect code.
+The site does not redirect the user directly to the dashboard once they have logged in.
+It also does not redirect the user to the definition they are editing when they choose to edit their definition.
+This is bad UX and I am unhappy with it, however I am extremely limited by time contstraints on this project so I have chosen to instead write it up here.
+Phase 2 release of this project would include these features functioning as intended.